Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 • 0 = Single hardware unit (either a router or a satellite.)
 Generally, it signifies a series of hardware releases.

 • 2 = A 2-pack (router + one satellite).
-For example, RBK752 is a 2-pack cable-ready mesh that includes a CBR750 gateway and an RBS750 satellite.
+For example, RBK752 is a 2-pack cable-ready mesh with a CBR750 gateway and an RBS750 satellite.

 • 3 = A 3-pack (router + two satellites).
 The RBK853 is a 3-pack mesh system with one RBR850 router and two RBS850 satellite units.